markrobinson85/odoo-devcontainer/README.md

 #### Extra Repos
 The extra-repos.sh file is used to clone additional repositories into the container.

+## Roadmap
+- [ ] Fix issue in v17.0 where longpolling socket is not working.
+- [ ] Transition to using plain Ubuntu base image instead of Microsoft's devcontainer base image.
+- [ ] Implement "customizations" section to devcontainer.json.
+[BLOCKED]

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.